HL7/US-Core-STU3/pages/_includes/guidance.md

 NOTE:

--   Patient [compartment] based search with a specified resource type in that compartment is not suported for this IG.
+-   Patient [compartment] based search with a specified resource type in that compartment is not required for this IG.

 <!-- -->